swfischer/Kinetis-L-FreeRTOS-GCC/README.md

 * Display a memory location ("mem 0x40049000" or "mem 0x40049000 5").
 * Display version and other system information ("version").
 * Reboot the KL25Z ("reboot").
+* Interact with GPIOs (see "help gpio" and notes 1 & 2)
+* Interact with Servo PWM outputs (see "help servo" and notes 1 & 2).
+This driver is based on a PIT timer and is expected to control up to 16 separate servo motors (*** functional but not well tested yet).

+NOTE 1: For GPIO and servo motor control, the desired output pin must be properly muxed as a GPIO via the "frdm/pinmux.c" file first.
+The typical pin ALT setting for GPIO functionality is "1", but you should check the reference manual (Chapter 10: Signal Multiplexing and Signal Descriptions) to be sure.

+NOTE 2: GPIO pins are identified by a GPIO ID for the "gpio" and "servo" commands.
+The GPIO ID for a given port and pin combination can be determined via the "gpio id" command.
+Use the "help gpio" command to learn how the "gpio id" command works.

 # Compiling